 Every two seconds, someone in the United States needs blood.
-Blood and platelets are needed for many different reasons - accident and burn victims, heart surgery patients, organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease may all need blood, schedule an appointment to donate blood or host a blood drive, visit:
+We provide about half of the blood on the shelves in San Diego.
+Blood and platelets are needed for many different reasonsaccident and burn victims, heart surgery patients, organ transplant patients, and those receiving treatment for leukemia, cancer or sickle cell disease may all need blood.

-RedCrossBlood.org
+redcrossblood.org